Guelph-Digital-Service/Design-Guide/guidelines/01-index.md

 permalink: /guidelines

 title: Guidelines
-description: This is the guidelines overview description.
-It will elaborate on the guidelines and principles that need to be followed to build applications.
+description: Guidelines to help you adhere to the City of Guelph design system

 cards:
-- title: Design Principles
-  link: /guidelines/principles.html
-  description: Design principles
-- title: Code conventions
-  link: #
-  description: awef
-- title: Accessibility
+- title: BLOBLAHTEST
-  link: #
+  link: /contribute
-  description: awef
+  description: BLOOBLAHTEST

 ---

-Guidelines is where you'll find UX guidance for specific aspects of app/site design (navigation models, data entry, form validation, accessibility, and so on).
+The following guidelines are where you'll find UX, design and development guidance for specific aspects of City of Guelph digital and print assets.
 These will give high-level tours of the relevant components and styles, with links to the specific pages in the components and styles sections for more detailed guidelines on each element.
-Each guideline is effectively an article on good usage.
+Each of the following guidelines is effectively an article on the proper usage of City of Guelph design components and procedures.

+These guidelines were derived from pre-formulated City of Guelph policies/procedures as well as commonly utilized web and design guidelines such as [YellowShoe](https://yellowshoe.com.au/standards/#html), [CodeGuide](https://codeguide.co/#html), and [Gravity Dept](https://manuals.gravitydept.com/code/css).